Pediatric Sleep Specialist

 Sleep Problems in Special Populations

-• Autism Spectrum Disorders: Sleep difficulties common in neurodivergent children
+• Sleep difficulties common in autistic and neurodivergent children

-• Medical Conditions: Sleep problems related to chronic illness or medications
+• Sleep problems related to chronic illness or medications

-The Rebis pediatric team understands that children and families need different approaches than adults.
-Treatment plans are designed to be gentle, family-friendly, and developmentally appropriate while still being highly effective.
+Children and families need a different approach than adults.
+Rebis treatment plans are designed to be gentle, family-friendly, and developmentally appropriate while still being clinically effective.

 Comprehensive Evaluation Process

-Our team uses Dr. McCarty's Five Finger Approach to understand all factors that might be affecting a child's sleep:
+Our team uses Dr. McCarty's Five Finger Approach to understand every factor that might be affecting a child's sleep:

-5. Sleep Disorders: Looking for specific sleep conditions that need treatment
+5. Sleep disorders.
+Looking for specific conditions that need treatment.

 Age-Appropriate Testing Options

-• Home Sleep Testing: Available for children 3 and older in their own beds
+• Home sleep testing, available for children age 3 and older, in their own beds

-• Sleep Diaries and Questionnaires: Tracking sleep patterns and identifying problems
+• Sleep diaries and questionnaires to track patterns and identify problems

-Developmental Assessments: Understanding how sleep affects growth and learning
+• Developmental assessments to understand how sleep affects growth and learning

 Medical and Surgical Coordination